matplotlib/matplotlib/doc/users/interactive_guide.rst

 The python capi provides a hook, `PyOS_InputHook`, to register a function to be run "The function will be called when Python's interpreter prompt is about to become idle and wait for user input from the terminal.".
-As an implementation detail of cpython when using readline this times out every 0.1 seconds.
-Using this hook a second event loop can be integrated with the terminal.
-This is done in the cpython source for tk, by some GUI framework code (such as pyqt), and by IPython.
-These function typically either exhaust all pending events on the GUI event queue or run the main loop for a short fixed amount of time.  matplotlib does not currently do any management of `PyOS_InputHook` due to the wide range of use-cases, this management is left to the code using matplotlib.
-Due to this, interactive figures, even with matplotlib in 'interactive mode' may not be reliable in the vanilla python repl, we suggest using IPython which ensures that such a function is registered for you GUI backend of choice.
+This hook can be used to integrate a second event loop with the python repl.
+Such a hooks are usually included with the python bindings for GUI toolkits and may be registered on import.
+IPython also includes hooks for all of the GUI frameworks supported by matplotlib.
+The hook functions typically exhaust all pending events on the GUI event queue, run the main loop for a short fixed amount of time, or run the event loop until a key is pressed on stdin.

-A draw back of the above approach is that in is only useful while python is otherwise idle and waiting for user input.
-The exact methods required to force the GUI to process it's event loop varies between frameworks.
-To enable writing GUI agnostic code, almost all of the GUI-based ``Canvas`` classes provide a `flush_event` method.
+matplotlib does not currently do any management of `PyOS_InputHook` due to the wide range of ways that matplotlib is used.
+This management is left to the code using matplotlib.
+Interactive figures, even with matplotlib in 'interactive mode', may not work in the vanilla python repl if an appropriate `PyOS_InputHook` is not registered.
+We suggest using ``IPython``, which in addition to improving the command line, ensures that such a `PyOS_InptuHook` function is registered for you GUI backend of choice.

-By periodically calling this method the GUI can appear to be updated and appear to be responsive.
+A drawback of relying on `PyOS_InputHook` is that the GUI event loop is only processing events while python is otherwise idle and waiting for user input.
+If you want the GUI to be responsive during long running code it is necessary to periodically flush the GUI event queue.
+To achive this, almost all of the of the GUI-based ``Canvas`` classes provide a `flush_event` method.
+By periodically calling this method the GUI will be updated and appear to be responsive.

-In both cases, scheduling a re-draw of the figure at some point in the future use ``fig.canvas.draw_idle()``.
+In both cases, to schedule a re-draw of the figure at some point in the future use ``fig.canvas.draw_idle()``.
 This will defer the actual rendering of the figure until the GUI is ready to update it's on-screen representation.